taswakil/module03_week09_day01/README.md

 - **Requirements:**
   1. Create a simple server script (e.g., "server.js").
   2. Configure the "start" script in `package.json` to run the server script.
-- **Submission:**
+- **Verification:**
-  - Your file should include a run script for your server.
+  - You should be able to run your script in your cmd.

 ---